arnfred/covid-19/README.md

 * 2020-03-24: We're at the point in time where we would hope to see the initial effect of the early measures introduced by the French government, like limiting events with crowds of more than a 1000+ people.
 It's still too early to judge if they had any impact.
 * 2020-03-30: It doesn't look like liming crowds made a significant impact in the exponential curve of the infection rate.
 This upcoming week will show if school closures and the lock down will stop the contiued exponential growth in confirmed cases.
 * 2020-04-04: I'm guessing that March 30th and April 1st are related blips in the data, in which case daily cases seem to have stabilised somewhat after the effects of the country-wide lockdown started to set in on March 29th.
+* 2020-04-14: Both confirmed cases and deaths have seen huge swings in the last few weeks.
+I haven't found any information as to why, but I suspect that reporting for some cases don't happen daily.
+The general trend for both confirmed cases and deaths have been downwards since the effects of the lockdown were to start showing their impact which is positive.

 ## Italy